thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 - *Required*: Check :guilabel:`Required?` box to make this question required.
 Form cannot be submitted if not answered, unless an override code is provided.
 - *Hidden*: Check :guilabel:`Hidden?` to hide question on the form but still collect default answer (ODK Collect only).
 For web and SMS forms, the question will behave as if disabled.
 - *Disabled*: Check :guilabel:`Disabled?` to hide the question and not collect anything.

+XPath Expressions
+^^^^^^^^^^^^^^^^^
+An XPath expression is a function, operator, or value from previous responses that are dynamically generated as the form is filled out.
+XPath is a query language used to perform operations on XLSForms (the form standard that ODK Collect uses).
+Currently, only the default answer field on a question supports XPath expressions when used with ODK Collect.
+All XPath expressions must be wrapped in a calc() function in a question's default answer field.

+Example ``calc(($likert1:value * 2) + $likert2:value)``

+All XPath expressions supported by ODK should be supported by NEMO.
+This includes boolean logic, string parsing, and number functions.
+Details on XPath operators (math and logic) can be found `here <https://docs.getodk.org/form-operators-functions/>`__.
+Complete documentation on XPath functions can be found `here <https://getodk.github.io/xforms-spec/#xpath-functions>`__.

+**Common Scenarios**

+*Conditionally display intervention*

+I want to display an intervention only if the sum of 5 likert questions is greater than 10.

+1. Create Likert questions and an option set with values set as a number.
+2. Create a question that calculates the score (e.g. put ``calc($likert1:value + $likert2:value)`` in the default answer.)
+3. Create the intervention question and use display logic to only show the question if the default answer is > 5.